data-players/archipelago-run-dockerhub/README.md

 # archipelago-run-dockerhub

-The easiest way to deploy an archipelago prepared by Data Players reday for few customisation thing !
+The easiest way to deploy an archipelago prepared by Data Players ready for few customisation thing !

+However, if you want to deploy a classic archipelago with no/low modification, not using dockerhub image, use https://github.com/data-players/deploy-archipelago-classic/blob/main/README.md

 ## Data Players personnalisation